ultasun/miguel_mega_flask/README.md

 Setting up an *Elasticsearch* node will be necessary for proper site functionality, please read the *Elasticsearch* section below.

+Setting up a *Redis* node and an *RQ* server to process work submitted by the application server will be necessary, see the *RQ* section and [Chapter 22](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-xxii-background-jobs) for more details.

 Compiling all of the language translations for system messages and content will be necessary, and should be done as a final step before running the application server.

 `flask translate compile`